Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Further discussions

 \subsection{Entanglement rate by imaginary time evolution}

 The quantum Gibbs state is regarded as an imaginary time evolution of the uniformly mixed state, namely $\rho_\beta \propto e^{-\beta/2} \rho_{\beta=0} e^{-\beta/2}$.
 Thus, the entropy-production rate of the imaginary time evolution is sublinear with respect to $\beta$.
 Can we extend it to general quantum states instead of the uniformly mixed state?
 Clearly, when we consider the arbitrary quantum state $\ket{\psi}$, the answer is no; that is, the entanglement generation by $e^{-\beta H}$ for a given cut (e.g., $\Lambda=L\sqcup R$) is usually unbounded.
-Even if there are no interactions between $L$ and $R$ or $e^{-\beta H}=e^{-\beta H_L} \otimes e^{-\beta H_R}$, the entanglement rate can be non-zero.
+Even if there are no interactions between $L$ and $R$ or $e^{-\beta H}=e^{-\beta H_L} \otimes e^{-\beta H_R}$, the entanglement rate can be non-zero if an initial state is arbitrarily chosen.
+For example, let us consider the initial state $\ket{\psi}$ as